danielangus/leaf-classification/Proposal.md

 * Exploratory Analysis: examine the features and normalize to [0, 1]
 * Step 1: train a variety of classifiers from sk-learn on the pre-extracted features.
 I will use stratified k-fold cross validation to ensure there are samples of each leaf among each fold.
 Grid search will be used lightly to make sure some important parameters are in the right neighbourhood.
-* Step 2: select the best-performing algorithm and perform a better optimization.
-This will involve providing several values for paramters in the grid search.
-I will also try scorers other than accuracy, like F-beta and log loss.
+* Step 2: train a keras neural network on the features.
+It will be kept shallow and relatively simple to get a feel for how keras performs on this data set.
-* Step 3: apply a TensorFlow neural network to classify the images.
-First I will try a deep neural network on the pre-extracted features, and then perhaps a convolutional neural network on the images.
+* Step 3: select the best-performing algorithm and perform a better optimization.
+If this is an sk-learn algorithm, this will involve providing several values for paramters in the grid search.
+If it is the keras neural network, it will involve adding more layers and adjusting parameters in order to better the algorithm's performance.